 Thomas L. Thomas has served as the Executive Chairman of International Decision Systems, a provider of software and solutions for the equipment finance market, since September of 2009.
 He also owns a management consulting business, T2 Partners.
 From 2004 until his retirement in July 2008, Mr. Thomas was as the President and Chief Operating Officer of Global Exchange Services, a provider of business-to-business EDI and supply chain management solutions.
 Prior to that, Mr. Thomas served as the President and CEO at several technology companies, including HAHT Commerce, Ajuba Solutions, and Vantive Corporation, and served in various senior and executive positions at 3Com Corporation, Dell Computer Corporation, Kraft General Foods and Sara Lee Corporation.
-Mr. Thomas currently serves on the board of directors, and as the chairman of the compensation committee, of infoGroup, Inc. He also serves on the board of directors and the compensation committee and the audit committee of Front Range Solutions, a developer of service management and IT asset management software for mid-sized and distributed enterprises.
+Mr. Thomas also served on the board of directors of infoGroup, Inc. from January 2009 to July 2010.
 Mr. Thomas has served as a director of Iteris since 1999 and offers to the Board of Directors valuable business, leadership and strategic insights obtained through his service in a variety of industries, including a number of technology companies, and his experience in working with companies through several stages of their development.

-Mikel Williams served as the President, Chief Executive Officer and a director of DDi Corporation, a leading provider of time-critical, technologically advanced electronics manufacturing services, from November 2005 to May 2012 and, prior to that, as a Senior Vice President and Chief Financial Officer of DDi.
-Mr. Williams has also served in various management positions with several technology related companies, including as the President and sole member of Constellation Management Group, LLC, where he provided strategic, operational, and financial consulting services to companies in the telecommunications, software and other technology-related industries, and in executive positions with Global TeleSystems, Inc. and its subsidiaries, a leading telecommunications company providing data and internet services in Europe.
-Mr. Williams began his career as a certified public accountant in the State of Maryland, working as an auditor for Price Waterhouse.
-Mr. Williams has served as a director since April 2011 and provides the Board of Directors with operational and public company experience and valuable strategic insights through his many years of leadership positions in technology-related companies with international operations, as well as valuable knowledge and insights in finance and financial reporting matters.
+Mikel H. Williams has served since May 2013 as the Chief Executive Officer and a director of JPS Industries, Inc., a manufacturer of sheet and mechanically formed glass and aramid substrate materials for the electronics, aerospace ballistics and general industrial applications.
+Prior to that, Mr. Williams was the President, Chief Executive Officer and a director of DDi Corp., a leading provider of time-critical, technologically advanced electronics manufacturing services, from November 2005 to May 2012 and a Senior Vice President and Chief Financial Officer of DDi from November 2004 to October 2005.
+DDi was acquired by Viasystems Group, Inc. in May 2012.
+Mr. Williams has also served in various management positions with several technology related companies.
+Mr. Williams began his career with PricewaterhouseCoopers as a certified public accountant in the State of Maryland.
+Mr. Williams also serves on the boards of directors of USEC Inc. and Lightbridge Communications Corporation and served on the board of directors of Tellabs, Inc. until it was sold in December 2013.
+Mr. Williams was added to USEC's board of directors in October 2013 on the recommendation of certain holders of USEC's convertible senior notes as USEC was considering a bankruptcy restructuring, which is currently in process.
+Mr. Williams has served as a director of Iteris since April

+2011 and provides the Board of Directors with operational and public company experience and valuable strategic insights through his many years of leadership positions in technology-related companies with international operations, as well as valuable knowledge and insights in finance and financial reporting matters.